TimeTravelersHackedMe/SequelMediaDemo/README.md

 SequelMediaDemo
 ===============

 Demo made for Sequel Media Group in NYC.
+Simple implementation of CSS media query based grid and lightbox.